 Six 'Local Allocations' (Green Belt sites identified for housing development and other associated uses) were identified in the Council's strategic plan, called the Core Strategy.
 The Core Strategy was adopted in September 2013.
-Further detail on these sites is provided in the Submission version of the Site Allocations document, which the Council will be submitting for independent examination in 2016 with a view to adoption thereafter.
+Further detail on these sites is provided in the Site Allocations document, adopted in July 2017.

-The landowners, in partnership with the Council, have prepared draft master plans for each Local Allocation.
+The landowners, in partnership with the Council, have prepared master plans for each Local Allocation.
 These master plans add further detail to the site requirements set out in the Site Allocations document; providing further information on the design and layout of the sites.
-The Council sought feedback on these master plans at the same time as consulting on the Pre-Submission Site Allocations document in late 2014.

-Consultation on this site was carried out as part of preparation of the Council's Core Strategy (adopted September 2013) and through other consultation events, including those associated with the Pre-Submission Site Allocations in 2014.
+Consultation on this site was carried out as part of preparation of the Council's Core Strategy (adopted September 2013) and through other consultation events, including those associated with the Pre-submission Site Allocations consultation in 2014.
 These responses, where appropriate, have been used to help prepare the master plans.
-A brief summary of key stages of consultation is given in section 2 of this document, with full details set out in the Local Allocations Master Plans Consultation Report.
+Details of the public consultation undertaken are set out in the Local Allocations master plan Consultation Report.